LASeR: Learning to Adaptively Select Reward Models with Multi-Armed Bandits: Introduction

 Empirically, we demonstrate the effectiveness of \method{} for iteratively training LLMs using multiple RMs on three broad domains: reasoning, instruction-following in text generation, and long-context understanding (\cref{sec:exp-main}).
-We show that on reasoning benchmarks such as StrategyQA~\citep{ref:geva2021strategyqa} (testing commonsense reasoning) and GSM8K~\citep{ref:cobbe2021gsm8k} (testing math reasoning), \method{} with Llama-3-8B improves absolute accuracy (averaged across 3 datasets) by $1.45\%$ over the best single RM and $2.67\%$ over an ensemble of RM scores. \method{} is also effective on general instruction-following: we show that using \method{} with four strong 7B RMs from RewardBench to finetune Llama-3-8B on a subset of WildChat~\citep{zhao2024wildchat} beats LLMs trained with the best RM and with a baseline that sequentially selects RMs, with $56.34\%$ and $71.45\%$ win rates (respectively) on length-controlled AlpacaEval~\citep{dubois2024length}. \method{} also beats the ensemble of RM scores baseline with $72.69\%$ win rates using Llama-3-8B.
-Moreover, our results show the effectiveness of \method{}'s RM selection strategy at inference-time on long-form generation tasks; on LongBench~\citep{bai2022training}, we find \method{} beats the ensemble of RM scores baseline by $2.96$ F1 points on single-document QA tasks and $2.97$ F1 points on few-shot learning when using best-of-$n$ sampling for Llama-3-8B.
+We show that on reasoning benchmarks such as StrategyQA~\citep{ref:geva2021strategyqa} (testing commonsense reasoning), GSM8K~\citep{ref:cobbe2021gsm8k} (testing math reasoning), and MMLU~\citep{ref:hendryckstest2021} (testing general knowledge reasoning), \method{} with Llama-3-8B improves absolute accuracy (averaged across 3 datasets) by $1.45\%$ over a baseline that uses best single RM for training and $2.67\%$ over an ensemble of RM scores baseline. \method{} is also effective on general instruction-following: we show that using \method{} with four strong 7B RMs from RewardBench to fine-tune Llama-3-8B on a subset of WildChat~\citep{zhao2024wildchat} beats LLMs trained with the best RM and with a baseline that sequentially selects RMs, with $56.34\%$ and $71.45\%$ win rates (respectively) on length-controlled AlpacaEval~\citep{dubois2024length}. \method{} also beats the ensemble of RM scores baseline with $72.69\%$ win rates using Llama-3-8B.
+Moreover, beyond the use in LLM training, our results demonstrate the effectiveness of \method{}'s RM selection strategy at inference time for long-form generation tasks in reranking LLM responses using multiple RMs; on LongBench~\citep{bai2022training}, we find \method{} beats the ensemble of RM scores baseline by $2.96$ F1 points on single-document QA tasks and $2.97$ F1 points on few-shot learning when using best-of-$n$ sampling for Llama-3-8B.
 Our analysis reveals that \method{} is more efficient than sequential multi-RM and RM score ensemble baselines in terms of training time (wall-clock hours) by a factor of $3\times$, and $2\times$, respectively, while being more robust to conflicting preferences (\cref{sec:analysis}).